-- You should never ride at speeds which may compromise your safety or which are in excess of local speed limits (Ordinance 73.11).
+- Never ride at speeds that may compromise your safety or which are more than local speed limits (Ordinance 73.11).

 - You are not allowed to ride on the sidewalk within business districts and must signal pedestrians when planning to pass them while riding in districts where you may occupy the sidewalk (Ordinance 73.17).